IanLunn/Hover/README.md

     }
     ```
 3. Copy this effect and then paste it into your own stylesheet.
-4. In the HTML file which you'd like the effect to appear, add the class of `.hvr-grow` to your chosen element.
+4. In the HTML file in which you'd like the effect to appear, add the class of `.hvr-grow` to your chosen element.

 Example element before applying Hover.css effect: